orstavik/JoiEvents/docs/1b_EventLoop/4_Discussion_MacroTaskQueues.md

  setTimeout0 2
 ```

 Chrome and Firefox adds the `message` and `toggle` event in the same macrotask queue, or at least two macrotask queues that have the same priority.
-But, the setTimoeAll browsers puts the timeouts last.
+All browsers prioritize `setTimeout` last.

 ## Results: Safari IOS 13.3